 When I play the scenario out in my head, I think the possibility of another civil war is remote, at least not in the sense of replicating the original one.
 Although there has been chatter about secession in a few states(Texas, Wyoming), this has little momentum.
 And while there are certainly regional political differences, they do not fall along neat boundaries akin to northern and southern states.
 There is no Mason-Dixon line.
 Rather, the main divide seems to be urban-rural, within states rather than between them.

-Even within states and within counties, there is plenty of political variation.
-While many counties voted overwhelmingly for Biden or Trump in 2020, most did not.
+Yet even within states and within counties, there is plenty of political variation.
+While many counties voted overwhelmingly for either Biden or Trump in 2020, most were not very lopsided.
 According toone analysis, fewer than 600 out of roughly 3,000 counties (excluding Alaska, for some reason) voted over 80% for either candidate.

 Alternative ways of looking at the 2020 political divide in the US.
 On the left, the percentage of vote for Biden and Trump by county.
 On the right, results by population size.
 Source.

 “You plant a demon seed.
 You raise a flower of fire.” – Paul Hewson